Frequently Asked Questions

 The best place to get this information in detail would be the CA Job Description - but in short, CAs plan activities that help educate students outside of the classroom and build community and belonging, support students in their journey throughout Brandeis as a peer advisor and connector to resources, community standards enforcer, and paraprofessional within the Department of Community Living.
 While we do not state a hard and fast requirement of hours worked, a particularly stressful week might include 10-15 hours of work for a Community Advisor in an active hall community.

 There are many, many benefits to joining the CA Program and becoming a CA!
 Community Advisors are assigned to a single room on campus outside of the traditional room selection process in the spring and receive a stipend that covers the entire cost of their room.
-Additionally, CAs have access to a strong professional network of both amazing student leaders and strong professional staff members at Brandeis and to specialized training sessions that will build leadership capabilities and transferable skills that will help you long after Brandeis.
+Additionally, each CA receives a $500 stipend on your account for meal plan expenses.
+Furthermore, CAs have access to a strong professional network of both amazing student leaders and strong professional staff members at Brandeis and to specialized training sessions that will build leadership capabilities and transferable skills that will help you long after Brandeis.

 We don’t usually give out hard and fast answers to this question because the numbers can change each year - every year we have a different number of vacancies, a different returning CA pool, and we see a different incoming applicant class.
-However, the CA position does tend to be quite selective - ¼ of applicants for new CA positions for the 2018-19 academic year were hired when both immediate hires and waitlisted candidates were taken into account.
-We also tend to be more selective for January hires because we usually have fewer spots and we tend to look for candidates who are able to take on the role with the abbreviated Winter training schedule in mind.
+However, the CA position does tend to be quite selective!

 There is no magic formula that we use to determine who becomes a Community Advisor, but we do take the application process that we use very seriously and students who are selected are students who excel within that process.
 Additionally, we look for students who have a strong interest and motivation towards the CA role - while this does not formally factor into the process, students who take steps to show their interest in the role (talking to CAs, talking to ACs, coming to information sessions, reading and reviewing our online materials, etc.) tend to both be better prepared for the process and tend to be students that we remember and recognize when it is time to discuss selection.